Master Specialisation MFoCS - General introduction

 Throughout the centuries there has been a fruitful and mutually inspiring interaction between physics and mathematics.
 A similarly fruitful and exciting interaction has existed right from the start between computer science and mathematics.
 This ranges from the use of mathematics to model the foundations and explore the potentials and limits of computer science to the use of computers to help solve mathematical problems with a discrete component.
 This Research Master Program places itself squarely on this exciting and quickly developing interdisciplinary edge of deep theoretical developments.

-Coordinators of the Master Specialisation MFoCS are dr. Jurriaan Rot and dr. Sebastiaan Terwijn.
+Coordinators of the Master Specialisation MFoCS are dr. Freek Wiedijk and dr. Sebastiaan Terwijn.